Ambuj-Singh/ThreeJS-implementation/Transformation of Objects/README.md

 The main advantage of quaternion over rotation using euler angles is that it solves the [gimbal lock problem](https://en.wikipedia.org/wiki/Gimbal_lock).

 Gimbal lock is when two of your axes aligns it results in loss of one degree of freedom.
-Gimbal lock can be overcome but creates problem when animating.
+Gimbal lock can be unlocked but creates problem when animating.
 The video link given below will be helpful to understand it better.

 This video can explain gimbal lock in a better way - [Gimbal Lock](https://www.youtube.com/watch?v=zc8b2Jo7mno&t=8s)